-Course Number: FT242 Offered In: 11-12 Credits: 1 Level: On level Prerequisites: Technical Theatre II or permission of the instructor Description: This course is designed to continue to build on the skills learned in Technical Theatre II.
+Course Number: FT242 Offered In: 11-12

+Prerequisites: Technical Theatre II or permission of the instructor

+Description: This course is designed to continue to build on the skills learned in Technical Theatre II.
 Students will do advanced individual studies in lighting, costume, and set design as well as sound, makeup, props, and publicity techniques.
 Students enrolled in the class will be expected to complete additional work beyond the school day.
 Students are required to attend a live theatre performance during the school year.